 “A priest...raising the dead?”

 Abbot now spoke in a whisper, as one who wonders.
-“With chosen prayers, with incantations long forgotten, this priest performed a resurrection; ex monumentis.
+“With chosen prayers, with incantations long forgotten, a certain priest performed a resurrection ex monumentis.
 Through his hands Heaven restored someone who had been in the tomb over a year!”

 “Were it a trick of some sort,” remarked Zadoc, “our experts would have detected it.”

 “—nothing else can explain it!” said Abbot.
 “Other resurrections were done as well, everything in the presence of infallible witnesses.
 They have testified to what they saw.”

 “By the saints, a priest can do that?”
 Jacob asked.
 “Which priest?
 Is he one of ours?”

 There came no immediate answer, only a reluctant pause.
 Abbot glanced over his shoulder.
 He was nervous about something.
 “The priest remains anonymous.
 We admit that he is prudent to do so.
 He has shown his work to few others, to the Soothfold in strict.”